-Our wool fabric is produced by wools obtained from the tailpiece of the unshaved sheep, known as 'mulesing free wool'.
+Our wool-based fabrics are produced by wools obtained from the tailpiece of the unshaved sheep, known as 'mulesing free wool' (no cutting skin).
 This is certified under the 'Animal Welfare' product range.

 Wool feels natural, drapes well and returns to its natural shape thanks to its elastic character.
 It is also a moisture-wicking and odor-fighting fabric.

 We are always on the lookout for surplus fabrics to buy directly from fabric-producers.
 We also source recycled fabrics that are recovered from dead-stock or other textiles (mostly polyester).
 Surplus and recycled fabrics save natural resources and give second chance to textiles instead of ending in a landfill.

 As we have no control over its making in the first place, we have to get creative to design with these kind of fabrics.
 This is a cool factor for us.

-We use recycled plastic and compostable clothing bags.
-Our fabric-based labels are made from recycled fabrics.
-Our paper-based packagings are recyclable, made from sustainably forested papers or recycled materials.
+We use recycled plastic and compostable garment bags.
+Our neck and garment care labels are made from recycled fabrics.
+Our packagings are recyclable, made from sustainably forested papers or recycled materials.
 We also use only email invoicing.

 We think unboxing experience is overrated (and not so sustainable).
 You keep the product, not the package.
 We ship carbon neutrally with minimum packaging.
 Our garments are transported by road where possible.

 We think education is the first step to learn how to make a life.
 We up-cycle our textile wastes into new fashion pieces like accessories and donate all proceeds to girls education (from primary school to university) through an NGO dedicated to give girls equal access to education and opportunities in Turkey.